Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: What Causes the Performance Drop Observed for Some Models?

 \subsubsection{Diminishing Return}

+Following \citet{recht2019imagenet}, we measure the diminishing return on the CoNLL++ test set.
+Diminishing return measures if the improvement on CoNLL-2003 test set, gained by the continuous effort of developing NER taggers over 20 years, translates to smaller (\textit{diminishing}) improvement on CoNLL++.

-To measure the diminishing return on the CoNLL++ test set, we can fit a line to the performance of each model in Figure~\ref{fig:results}, and then calculate its slope.
-A slope greater than 1 indicates that every unit of improvement on the CoNLL-2003 test set by the development of models translates to more than one unit of improvement on the CoNLL++ test set, i.e. there is no diminishing return, and therefore no adaptive overfitting.
-The equation of the best-fit line is where F\textsubscript{1}\textsuperscript{new} and F\textsubscript{1}\textsuperscript{orig} are the F\textsubscript{1} scores on the CoNLL++ and CoNLL-2003 test sets respectively.
-The slope 2.729 $>$ 1 indicates that we have not found any diminishing return on the CoNLL++ test set, and therefore no adaptive overfitting.
+We fit a line to the data points in Figure~\ref{fig:results}, and then calculate its slope.
+A slope greater than 1 indicates that every unit of improvement on the CoNLL-2003 test set by the development of models translates to more than one unit of improvement on CoNLL++, i.e. there is no diminishing return.
+We measure the slope to be 2.729 $>$ 1, indicating that we have not found any diminishing return on CoNLL++, and therefore \textit{no} adaptive overfitting caused by the model development over the past two decades.